jonathacosta/SmartGrid/SCC-SHC/Codes/Userperception3v/readme.md

-Codes of comfort perception analyzing using 3 variables.
+Analyzing of User comfort perception by 3 variables - codes